RiccardoEudizi/open-docs/README.md

 ## 5. API Documentation (Internal)

-The `auto-doc-ai` project is a web application, and the following "APIs" refer to its internal Next.js API routes.
+The `open-docs` project is a web application, and the following "APIs" refer to its internal Next.js API routes.
 These endpoints are designed for communication between the frontend and backend of the application and are not intended for direct external consumption without the accompanying UI.

 ### Endpoints